 Have no room for contemplation

-Sometimes less is less more than invigorating!
+Sometimes less is not just more—it’s invigorating!

 The Grenoble region daily destroys a tonne of meat

-It has spoiled—unsold reached its date limite.
+Which has spoiled—unsold, reached its date limite.

 The animals’ friends might well complain